akovac35/enterprise-aspects/README.md

 ## Usage
 See Wiki: [enterprise-aspects Wiki](../../wiki)

-## Building and installing the enterprise-aspects library
+## Building and installing the enterprise-aspects library from sources
 The distribution files can be built by running the standard Maven goal `mvn clean install` in the project root:

 1. git clone https://github.com/akovac35/enterprise-aspects.git